indiaderrick/Lenzation/README.md

 ## Future Features

-There are endless things that I could imagine adding to this project, but at the top of my list would be:
+There are lots of things that I could imagine adding to this project, but at the top of my list would be:

-  - Rather than hiding the follow button after following a user, I would like to add an 'Unfollow' button.
-I understand they logic for how this would work but due to time constraints did not have time to do this.
+  - Adding an 'Unfollow' button.

-  - I would like to add a newsfeed page which prints your own posts and the posts of  people that you follow in chronological order with the most recent at the top (contrary to the explore page which shows all posts by all users).
+  - I would like to add a newsfeed page which lists your own posts and the posts of  people that you follow in chronological order, with the most recent at the top (contrary to the explore page which shows all posts by all users).

   - Since I was focusing on functionality, I didn't get to spend as much time on the styling or UX considerations as I would have liked too.
 In future, I would like to improve upon the design and introduce a more unique colour scheme.